kayanerobach/kayanerobach.github.io/_news/announcement_66.md

 prez: false
 ---

-:handshake:&nbsp; **COMEECON** a seminar series organised by Nuria Senar Villadeamigo and myself in the Netherlands as part of the [VVSOR](https://www.vvsor.nl/).
+:handshake:&nbsp; [**CoMeEcon**](https://comeecon.github.io/) will start soon!
 We gather young researchers to talk about computational statistics methods through time and developments, thought processes and theoretical, practical frameworks.
-More details to come soon.
+It is a seminar series organised by Nuria Senar Villadeamigo and myself in the Netherlands as part of the [VVSOR](https://www.vvsor.nl/).
+More details will come soon.

 <!-- ---
 layout: post